 - COORDINATION WITH IT & OTHER SERVICES

-Step 5 is works completion…commissioning of equipment, testing, snagging and sign-off, completion of O&M manuals and switchover of connections.
+This is works completion…commissioning of equipment, testing, snagging and sign-off, completion of O&M manuals and switchover of connections.

-Step 6 includes furniture, both new and existing.
+This includes furniture, both new and existing.
 Refurbishment and adaptation of furniture to include cable management improvements; relocation of existing furniture and installation of additional items.

-Step 7 is the moves and occupation step, often involving weekend working, to move staff and files into the new locations.
+This is the moves and occupation step, often involving weekend working, to move staff and files into the new locations.